-The country’s natural beauty and abundant wildlife see expats enjoying weekend breaks for a safari in the Chobe or Okovango Delta regions.
-For the adventurous, there are hiking and off-road trails and overland trips to be enjoyed, and the attractions in neighbouring Namibia and South Africa are also just a short flight away.
+The country’s abundant wildlife sees expats enjoying weekend breaks on safari, such as in Chobe National Park.
+Adventurous tourists, expats and locals alike can enjoy hiking and off-road trails and overland trips.
+The attractions in neighbouring Namibia and South Africa are also just a short flight away.

 Capital city: Gaborone

 Neighbouring countries: South Africa to the south, Namibia to the west, Zambia to the north and Zimbabwe to the east.

 Geography: Botswana, which is the world's 48th largest country, is predominantly flat and dominated by the Kalahari Desert, which covers about 70 percent of its land surface.
 The Okavango Delta in the northwest of the country is one of the world's largest inland deltas.
 The salt pans of Makgadikgadi also lie in the north.

 Main languages: English and Setswana